-- A. The international officers come from countries, which the IDF sees importance in having foreign affairs and military relations.
+- a.
+The international officers come from countries, which the IDF sees importance in having foreign relations and military relations.
 The IDF realizes their potential contribution for broadening our perspective in viewing national security.
-The list of countries invited is formulated together with the Planning Directorate and approved by the Chief of General Staff, a year ahead; - B. The criteria and threshold requirements for selecting the international officers are identical to the criteria for choosing Israeli students; - C. The officers are combined as an integral part of the class and team rooms, participate in all lectures (expect for classified or sensitive contents), and are required to fulfill are academic assignments, including MA Studies. - D. The study language is Hebrew (except for study tours abroad and briefings by foreign officials).
+The list of countries invited is formulated together with the Planning Directorate (J5) and approved by the Chief of General Staff, a year ahead; - b.
+The criteria and threshold requirements for selecting the international officers are identical to the criteria for choosing Israeli participants; - c.
+The officers are combined as an integral part of the class and team rooms, they participate in all lectures (expect for classified or sensitive contents), and are required to fulfill are academic assignments, including M.A Studies. - d.
+The study language is Hebrew (except for study tours abroad and briefings by foreign officials).
 Throughout the year there will be simultaneous interpretation to English.
-The international officers will speak English or Hebrew (depending on their level and choice), receive all reading material in English and will submit their assignments in English; - E. The international officers will be placed in two heterogenic teams (out of the 4 existing ones). - F. The international officers are allowed by definition to only receive confidential material.
-If any classified material is presented to the Israeli participants, the international officers will receive alternative contents. - G. On the whole, the participation of international officers among previous classes was very successful.
+The international officers will speak English or Hebrew (depending on their level and choice), receive all reading material in English and will submit their assignments in English. - e.
+The international officers will be placed in two heterogenic teams (out of the 4 existing ones). - f.
+The international officers are allowed by definition to only receive "confidential" material.
+If any classified material is presented to the Israeli participants, the international officers will receive alternative contents. - g.
+On the whole, the participation of international officers among previous classes was very successful.
 This year, again, we'll try to reach the same level of success, improve the achievement and learn from our experience in the past.
 This step has great national importance as well as potential for mutual contribution.
 Each and every one of us has the ability to contribute for this success.